 To minimise disruption and to encourage food outlets to participate, the food collection is done in line with the demands of the supermarkets, bars, restaurants and cafes.
 At times, this may mean that volunteers need to work in the morning, at other times in the afternoon, and at other times in the evening.
 You should expect to work 3 – 4 hours per day.
 You will be made aware at least a day in advance of what time your next shift will be.

-- Shared volunteer villa in the leafy suburbs of Lisbon, 20 – 30 minutes from the city centre
+- Shared volunteer house Lisbon, 20 – 30 minutes from the city centre and the beach hostel in the summer near the beach

 - Share a room and bathroom with 1 – 7 other volunteers